-Denis Mukwege and Nadia Murad win 2018 Nobel Peace Prize
+Denis Mukwege and Nadia Murad win Nobel Peace Prize for fight against sexual violence

 "Each of them in their own way has helped to give greater visibility to wartime sexual violence, so that the perpetrators can be held accountable for their actions."

+"To the survivors from all over the world, I would like to tell you that through this prize, the world is listening to you and refusing to remain indifferent.
+The world refuses to sit idly in the face of your suffering."

+He added that he was honored to be named alongside Murad, whom he praised for her strength and courage.

-Mukwege has earned the moniker "The man who mends women" for the work he and his colleagues at Panzi Hospital have done since he founded the clinic 20 years ago.
+Mukwege has earned the moniker "The man who mends women" for the work he and his colleagues at Panzi Hospital have done since he founded the clinic in the eastern DRC city of Bukavu 20 years ago.

 "Denis Mukwege is the foremost, most unifying symbol, both nationally and internationally, of the struggle to end sexual violence in war and armed conflicts.
-His basic principle is that 'justice is everyone's business,'" said Reiss-Anderson.
+His basic principle is that 'justice is everyone's business,'" said Reiss-Andersen.

+Speaking to CNN in 2009, Mukwege described how vital it was for women brutalized in the course of the DRC's long-running conflict to find support and recognition.

+"You just can't imagine how a smile, a simple handshake, to just tell them 'be encouraged' is important to them.
+To feel they are loved, to feel they can finally find love and affection," he said.

 Murad becomes the 17th woman to win the Nobel Peace Prize and is its second-youngest recipient after Malala Yousafzai.